guyphillyboy/StudentLog-2020-2021/README.md

 Each time you create an entry, you should add that entry to your branch, commit it, and push it to GitHub.

-In addition to committing each tim you create an entry, you *should* make intermittent commits while working on other files within this repository.
+In addition to committing each time you create an entry, you *should* make intermittent commits while working on other files within this repository.

 ### The start-entry.sh Script